 Sometimes a person's immune system may respond to foreign substances that represent no threat and typically do not generate immune reactions in most people.
 Such responses are termed allergies (or hypersensitivities) and involve generation of IgE antibodies.
 The foreign substances that trigger allergic reactions include foods, drugs, pollens, moulds, and animal dander.
 There are many different types of allergies, and allergic reactions may vary from mild irritations to severe life-threatening responses.

-Why are antibody tests done?
+Why is antibody identification testing done?

 - Document exposure to an infectious or foreign agent